 | Create and update email drafts | |

-| External integrations | Salesforce queries, SharePoint search, custom API calls |
+| Custom Tools | Salesforce queries, SharePoint search, Custom API calls etc. |

 Tools are granted to agents individually — each agent only has access to the tools it needs for its role.